vitorVBD/furia-esports-chatbot/readme.md

 ## Project Summary

 The **Chatbot Furioso** is a web application that allows users to interact with a chatbot to get information about the FURIA Esports team and the competitive CS scene.
 It answers questions about upcoming games, match results, player statistics, maps, weapons, tournaments, and more.

+I have always followed esports for as long as I can remember — CS, Rainbow Six, LoL, Valorant, Rocket League...
+I've always been connected to all these games.
+But one thing always bothered me: the difficulty of finding centralized information.
+Match schedules, team lineups, ongoing tournaments... it was always too many tabs open and too much searching.

+With that in mind, I decided to create something to solve this problem: an interactive chatbot that gathers all this information in one place.
+The project is fully scalable, allowing as many games and teams as desired to be added, but I encountered a challenge: finding a free and high-quality esports API.

+With access to an API like Liquipedia's, this chatbot would be something I always wanted as an esports fan!

 ---